 5. Do we have the right skills to be successful?

 Agile and DevOps go hand in hand.
 When an organization starts out down the Agile path, it’s also a good idea to incorporate DevOps practices, especially Continuous Integration (CI) and Continuous Deployment (CD).
-The following questions are important to consider when introducing these practices:
+The following questions are important to consider when introducing these practices in your Agile Transformation:

 - What skills do we need?